cosmos/cosmos-sdk/docs/spec/governance/02_state.md

 const (
-    ProposalStatusOpen      = 0x1   // Proposal is submitted.
-Participants can deposit on it but not vote ProposalStatusActive    = 0x2   // MinDeposit is reached, participants can vote ProposalStatusAccepted  = 0x3   // Proposal has been accepted ProposalStatusRejected  = 0x4   // Proposal has been rejected ProposalStatusClosed   = 0x5   // Proposal never reached MinDeposit
+	StatusNil           ProposalStatus = 0x00
-)
+    StatusDepositPeriod ProposalStatus = 0x01  // Proposal is submitted.
+Participants can deposit on it but not vote StatusVotingPeriod  ProposalStatus = 0x02  // MinDeposit is reached, participants can vote StatusPassed        ProposalStatus = 0x03  // Proposal passed and successfully executed StatusRejected      ProposalStatus = 0x04  // Proposal has been rejected StatusFailed        ProposalStatus = 0x05  // Proposal passed but failed execution )
 ```